 Introduction

-In the wake of standard software systems like SAP/R3 or Baan Triton different methods and tools for the modeling of business processes flourish on the market.
+In the wake of standard software systems like SAP/R3 or Baan Triton different methods and tools for the modelling of business processes flourish on the market.
 Some of them use Petri nets, other do not.
 In Germany the method of event-driven process chains (EPCs) ([Sch1994]) is one of the most widespread methods used in commercial projects.
 In a continuously increasing variety of projects this method serves for different purposes: To model business processes, to document industrial reference models ([SAPa1996]) and also to design workflows ([SAPb1996]).

 But in spite of their wide spreading and their acceptance by customers EPCs suffer from a serious drawback: Their lack of formal rigor, neither the syntax nor the semantic of an EPC is well defined.
 This fault will become manifest at least when there is real need to check EPCs for their consistency in order to control workflow systems.